-The latest version of the test binding dated 21st January 2018 is here.
+The latest version of the development binding dated 19th May 2018 is here.

 Toward the end of last year I spent some time doing some initial refactoring of the ZWave binding in OH2.
 This focussed on rewriting the way transactions work as this is an enabler for other areas of the code.
 At the same time I also restructured the different layers of the binding to make things cleaner, and done some changes to support a system of autocoding the command classes directly from the Z-Wave standard which should ensure we have better compatibility with the formal Z-Wave standards.